2025 FHA Mortgage Insurance Premiums (MIP)

 FHA Mortgage Insurance Premiums

-If you use an FHA (Federal Housing Administration) loan to buy your home, you will have to pay mortgage insurance.
+If you use an FHA (Federal Housing Administration) loan to buy your home, you must pay mortgage insurance.
 Mortgage insurance premiums (MIP) exist to protect lenders when FHA borrowers default on a loan.

 While home buyers like FHA loans, thanks to their more flexible requirements, the idea of mortgage insurance is an unwelcome extra expense.